Ingenuity alumnus, Luke Smith of Seaweed Culture

 “Seaweed Culture is developing a system to grow seaweed at scale that will be used as climate mitigating livestock feed, to help reduce methane production in livestock by up to 95% with no effects on the quality of meat or milk.”

-“Ingenuity has really built confidence within us to push this business forward.
+“Ingenuity Impact has really built confidence within us to push this business forward.
 The mentor broke the idea down, understood it with us, and then built it back up again to refine it – that was a pivotal moment for us – it really added value to our business.”

 At Ingenuity’s Impact Evening, Luke and Lydia were announced as the ‘Tackling Climate Change National Champions’, in addition to the second place East Midlands Champion prize and the Shakespeare Martineau Legal Prize for the region.